-I saw this video a couple of days for the first time and loved it.
-In just over 3 minutes Richard St. John captures the very essence of what you need to focus on if you want to succeed in a salon business.
+Need some inspiration and motivation?
+Got 3 minutes?
+Then watch this video – I love it.
+In this TED talk Richard St. John captures the very essence of what you need to focus on if you want to succeed in your hair or beauty business.

-To save you the hassle of making notes (you’ll want to mull over his advice I’m sure) I’ve popped some notes below.
+And in case you want to mull over his advice I’ve made some notes and added my thoughts below.

 So if you want to be a (more) successful salon owner click below.
 Enjoy – I did.

 A couple of years ago, whilst sitting on a plane, Richard was asked by a young student “what leads to success?”

 Intrigued, he set about interviewing 500 of the most successful people in the world.

 The result?
 He concluded you need a combination of the following eight characteristics.

 Passion.
 “Do it for love.
 Not money”.
 If you find something really interesting and love it, as many in the hair or beauty businesses do, then your chances of success are much greater.
 And most likely the money will follow this passion.

 Work.
 Rupert Murdoch told him, “It’s all about hard work.
 Nothing comes easily.
 But I have a lot of fun” Richard suggests becoming a “work-a-frolic” not a workaholic.
 I can really relate to this one.

 Good.
 “To be successful put your nose in something and then get good at it”.
 Richard advices there is no magic.
 No silver bullet.
 It’s practice, practice and practice.
 I think most salon entrepreneurs would agree with this.